Ehlmann-research-group/WISER/src/resources/README.md

-Icons used in the toolbars of the Imaging Spectroscopy Workbench were downloaded from [Flaticon](https://www.flaticon.com/).
+Icons used in the toolbars of the Workbench for Imaging Spectroscopy Exploration and Research (WISER) were downloaded from [Flaticon](https://www.flaticon.com/).
 Per the usage policy on this website, these are the authors of the icons used.

 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/).